MiggyL0/MiggyL0.github.io/_posts/2021-5-13-My-Cat-Ulee.md

 Anyways, here's a bunch of pictures of me and my boy in the past 2 years.
 I think he turns 4 around Thanksgiving.
 I don't know for sure since he's a rescue, so that's usually when I celebrate.

-This blog won't feature him very often, mostly because I don't take him out on adventures with me.
-I tried my best to make him an adventure cat, but in the end he just feels more comfortable and happy and crazy in his house.
+This blog won't feature him very often, mostly because I don't take him out on adventures with me much (although below I have a picture of him riding a bike 😅).
+I tried my best to make him an adventure cat, but in the end he just feels more comfortable and happy and crazy in the safety of his house.

 ![](../images/Ulee%20Spotlight/uleeRidingBike.jpg)